 Apryl performed alongside the New Jersey Symphony Orchestra at the New Jersey Performing Arts Center, Princenton University’s Richardson Auditorium, Rutgers University’s State Theatre, and the Mayo Performing Arts Center.
 She has also sung at Madison Square Garden where she performed in The Legend of Zelda: Symphony of the Godesses and Carnegie Hall where she participated in the New York Choral Festival.
 She is also no stranger to Towson University, University of Delaware, and New Jersey City University where she has participated in several master classes.
 Some of Apryl’s favorite works are: Handel’s Messiah, Bernstein's Chichester Psalms, Mendelssohn's Midsummer Night's Dream, Verdi’s Requiem, and Mozart’s Requiem.

 Apryl continues to show her love for music by being a part of the MSU Singers, Vocal Accord, and Chorale.
-She is also a resident cantor, Children’s Choir Teacher’s Assistant, and Youth Band Director’s Assistant at Our Lady of Mercy Church in Jersey City, NJ.
+She is also a resident cantor at her church in Nutley, NJ.

 Mari Salvador is a new addition to the Theater Steps team.
 She has been involved in music for over 10 years with plenty of studio and performance experience under her belt.
 At just 15 years old she was invited to perform at world famous venue, SOB’s, in New York City where artists like Marc Anthony, Celia Cruz, Kanye West, John Legend, Erykah Badu, The Black Eyed Peas and many others have also performed.
 As the youngest competitor in 2010’s Times Square “Next Level” singing competition, she took 1st place at just 16 years old.
 Mari also won 1st place in the First Marian Songwriting competition held at St Paul in Clifton, NJ.
 On October 18, 2017 she performed with a choir on The Harry Connick Show with special guest Oprah Winfrey.
 She is currently the official cantor and leader of the childrens choir at St Vincent De Paul Church in Bayonne, NJ.
 Mari also teaches vocal and guitar lessons at her home church, St Nicholas in Jersey City and is currently in the process of attaining a Bachelors in Music Education at New Jersey City University.